-- Allows for the change in scale of the Oil Indicator.
+Oil Indicator Scale to 100 - Allows for the change in scale of the Oil Indicator.
 This is adjustable to accommodate the various formulas that can be applied.

-- This scale permits the user to set the scale for viewing the rate of penetration.
+rate of penetration.
 The ROP is in minutes per foot.
 To change the ROP scale, the user just enters the scale desired in minutes such as 0 to 10, 0 to 20.